Divorce Planning - Frequently Asked Questions

 One of the most important things that we do during the divorce process is to make sure both spouses are educated on their investment options.
 Divorce Financially is able to explain things in a straight forward manner, which helps less knowledgeable spouses understand the impact to their investments and the tax consequences resulting from different settlement options.

-Divorce Financially has the experience, skill set and technology needed to evaluate settlement options and provide feedback regarding the impact of the option(s).
+Divorce Financially has the experience, skill set and software needed to evaluate settlement options and provide feedback regarding the impact of the option(s).

 Divorce Financially can enter the settlement into a long-term projection to help illustrate what it will look like if you were to accept it today and what it will look like years into the future.
 This may be important information for you to have before you make your final divorce decisions.